-The Ethics & Religious Liberty Commission ("ERLC") is the moral concerns and public policy entity of the Southern Baptist Convention ("SBC"), the nation's largest Protestant denomination, with over 46,000 autonomous churches and nearly 16 million members.
-The ERLC is charged by the SBC with addressing public policy affecting such issues as freedom of speech, religious freedom, marriage and family, the sanctity of human life, and ethics.
-Religious freedom is an indispensable, bedrock value for Southern Baptists.
-The Constitution's guarantee of freedom from governmental interference in matters of faith is a crucial protection upon which SBC members and adherents of other faith traditions depend as they follow the dictates of their conscience in the practice of their faith.
+The Ethics & Religious Liberty Commission of the Southern Baptist Convention ("ERLC") is the moral concerns and public policy entity of the Southern Baptist Convention ("SBC"), the nation's largest Protestant denomination, with over 44,000 churches and 16.2 million members.
+The ERLC is charged by the SBC with addressing public policy issues including religious liberty, marriage and family, the sanctity of human life, and ethics.
+Religious freedom and freedom from governmental interference as guaranteed under the Constitution are indispensable, bedrock values for SBC churches as they follow the dictates of their conscience in the practice of their faith.